 E15 - Praça Figueira to Algés

-The E15 tram route connects central Lisbon (Baixa) to the Belem district, the Lxfactory and the Santo Docks.
-For a full guide to the E15 please see this webpage.
+The number 15 tram route connects central Lisbon (Baixa district) to the Belem district, and passes the Lxfactory and the Santo Amaro Docks.
+This is the best way for you to travel from central Lisbon to Belem.

-E12 - Praça Figueira to Praça Figueira (Alfama loop)
+E12 - Martim Moniz to Martim Moniz (Alfama loop)

 Insider Tip: The E28 is one of the best tours of Lisbon but is standing room only between 10am-6pm.
 The best way to get a seat is to board the tram at either of the departure locations at Martim Moniz to Campo Ourique.